 Grappling with Mental Health Parity

 As the industry continues to address the promise, as yet unfulfilled, of the mental health parity laws, plans and providers alike turn to us for guidance.
 These are not easy laws to comply with, as they have not yet been fully interpreted—correct answers can be elusive.
 Even so, our clients trust us to provide sophisticated yet practical guidance on delivering mental health services in a compliant manner.
 In a field brimming with startups, we also help new companies structure their businesses, negotiate their contracts and oversee their compliance issues.

-As the online delivery of behavioral health services—telehealth—continues to grow exponentially, we continue to update our invaluable app, Telemental Health Laws, a comprehensive collection of state regulatory requirements for all 50 states plus the District of Columbia.
+As the online delivery of behavioral (also known as “telebehavioral” or “telemental”) health services grows exponentially, we continue to update our invaluable app, Telemental Health Laws, a comprehensive collection of state regulatory requirements for all 50 states plus the District of Columbia.
 This free app, available to anyone, provides users with state-specific content relating to the regulatory requirements for professional practitioners and stakeholders in multiple mental health fields.

 - Currently assist multiple startup telebehavioral health entities in starting up their businesses nationally.
 We advise these entities on corporate, regulatory, provider network, managed care, and reimbursement issues.

 - Currently provide advice to a nascent network of a dozen behavioral and medical health care providers (also known as a “Behavioral Health Care Collaborative”) in New York on legally compliant ways to organize a shared infrastructure and integrated care delivery model in order to improve health outcomes, manage costs, and participate in cutting-edge value-based payment arrangements.